Goalence

 Goalence's strict on-pitch metric, inspired by basketball plus/minus, moves football statistics from match counts toward real impact.
 The algorithm, minute-level resolution, and Süper Lig examples.

-The Blind Spot of Traditional Match Statistics
+The Blind Spot of Traditional Statistics

 The Algorithm: Three Steps